alinskens/git-commands/content.md

 ## What is the difference between push, pull, and fetch?
 Consider the specific direction and action each of these `git` commands applies to synchronize your local branch with a remote repository:
 * `git push` uploads changes from your local branch into the remote repository.
-To first match the local and remote commits before you upload, run a single `git pull` or a sequence of `git fetch` and `git merge`.
+To first match local and remote commits before you upload, run a single `git pull` or a sequence of `git fetch` and `git merge`.
 * `git fetch` downloads changes from the remote repository without updating your local branch.
-Run this command to review updates from remote tracking branches and then run `git merge` if you want to combine them into your local branch.
+Run this command to review updates from remote tracking branches and then run `git merge` to combine them into your local branch.
 * `git pull` downloads changes from the remote repository and merges them into your local branch.
 Run this command to perform `git fetch` followed by `git merge` as a single update.